Partner: Semillas and the National Network of Indigenous Women Weaving Rights for Mother Earth and Territory (RENAMITT), both based in Mexico

 Goal: Protect traditional lands from being developed by the Mexican government by supporting land rights training for an emerging national network of Mexican Indigenous women who are advocating for their rights to land and property.

-Projected Impact: Indigenous women in 4 states across Mexico make significant strides in securing rights to their traditional lands, which are being undermined by new land reform laws in a time where high rates of men are migrating to cities, leaving land vulnerable to land grabs.
+Impact: Indigenous women in 4 states across Mexico made significant strides in securing rights to their traditional lands, which are being undermined by new land reform laws in a time where high rates of men are migrating to cities, leaving land vulnerable to land grabs.

 Meet the Women Leaders

 Semillas (Sociedad Mexicana Pro Derechos de la Mujer A.C.), based in Mexico City, is the largest fund dedicated to women’s causes in the country.
 Semillas works closely with small and emerging women’s organizations and women leaders in the common goal of improving the status of women in Mexico.

 Silvia, a Zapoteca-Chinanteca from Oaxaca, says that “Nobody dared to talk about [indigenous women's land rights]," but that with the support of this partnership, she "was able to break the silence in my region.
 I’ve also been able to help other indigenous sisters to claim their land rights and advocate for the inclusion of women in communal assemblies, where key decisions are made.”

 AT A GLANCE

 Since 1990, Semillas’ grantmaking has supported 68 organizations and 95 projects in 18 Mexican states.

 A recent survey in Mexico reported that only 3% of all Mexican philanthropic funds are directed to women.